borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 Feel free to modify the timer file based on how frequently you'd like borgmatic to run.

-## Colored Output
+## Colored output

-Borgmatic uses [colorama](https://pypi.org/project/colorama/) to produce colored terminal output by default.
+Borgmatic produces colored terminal output by default.
 It is disabled when a non-interactive terminal is detected (like a cron job).
-Otherwise, it can be disabled by passing `--no-color` or by setting the environment variable `PY_COLORS=False`.
+Otherwise, you can disable it by passing the `--no-color` flag, setting the environment variable `PY_COLORS=False`, or setting the `color` option to `false` in the `output` section of configuration.

 ## Troubleshooting